jameswangz/github-shared-repository/README.markdown

 # Known Issues
 Currently the trigger script hardcoded the git repository branch to 'master', it may be specified as expected.

+# Contact
+If you have any questions, please contact me at [mailto:james.wang.z81@gmail.com].